Fall Session: August 1 - December 15 (Full)

 SDRC Vendor #: PY1700, Code: 102, Subcode: Expl

-To be added to the Fall 2023 waitlist, please click here.
+To be added to Explorer's interest list, please click here.

 A 2-year vocational training opportunity consisting of a series of four 5-month sessions

 for individuals interested in exploring community or self-employment.